giapdong/Hackintosh-B460M-AORUS-PRO-i3-10105-iGPU-UHD630-DUAL-SCREEN-DP-HDMI/README.md

 | Monitor          | 2* AOC 24B1XH5 24" IPS 75Hz FHD |
 | WiFi adapter     | USB TP-Link TL-WN725N Wireless N150Mbps |

+**Note 1:** I provide 2 version of config.plist file with named single.config.plist and dual.config.plist.
+That mean if you using single screen, you dont care Issues in this README file, all is good.
+Else, you using dual screen => You will need read <a href="#issues">Issues chapter</a>.

-Because Motherboard only support 1 gate HDMI, 1 DP, 1 DVI.
+**Note 2:** Because Motherboard only support 1 gate HDMI, 1 DP, 1 DVI.
 So i must using adapter convert from DP to HDMI for second screen
 ![](images/Hardware_adapter_dp_hdmi.jpeg)

 ## CPU Support